Elyablegese/Elyablegese/readme.md

 </td></tr></table>

 <br/>
+Copyright (c) 2023 Elyab legese

+Permission is hereby granted, free of charge, to any person obtaining a copy of any projects and associated documentation files , to deal in the projects without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the projects, and to permit persons to whom the projects is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the project and or any Documentation.

+THIS GITHUB PAGE and PROJECT IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE PROJECTS.

 | <img align="center" src="https://github-readme-stats.vercel.app/api?username=Elyablegese&show_icons=true&include_all_commits=true&hide_border=true&count_private=true&show_icons=true" alt="Elyablegese's GitHub stats" /> | <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Elyablegese&langs_count=8&layout=compact&hide_border=true" alt="Elyablegese's GitHub stats" /> |
 | ------------- | ------------- |